ZhiXuan1234/TSW6223_Project-Solution-2/README.md

 career_skill_data.xml
 ```

+The XML file stores:

+* data sources
+* skill names
+* skill categories
+* skill aliases
+* career paths
+* required skills for each career
+* priority level of each required skill
+* courses
+* prerequisite skills
+* sample student profile

 ### 4.2 XSD

 XSD is used to validate the XML file.
-It ensures that the XML follows the correct structure and that important values are controlled.
+It ensures that the XML follows the correct structure and that important values are controlled before the data is processed.

 For example, the XSD checks that:

-- skill priority can only be `High`, `Medium`, or `Low`
+* skill priority can only be `High`, `Medium`, or `Low`
-- career level can only be `Beginner`, `Intermediate`, or `Advanced`
+* career level can only be `Beginner`, `Intermediate`, or `Advanced`
-- skill category can only be `Technical` or `Essential`
+* skill category can only be `Technical` or `Essential`
-- referenced skills, careers, and sources must exist in the XML file
+* referenced skills, careers, and sources must exist in the XML file

 The XSD file used in this solution is: